 1. Tea is pretty popular.

-Roberge says that a desire for less caffeine—and no calories, as well as an increasing awareness of the health benefits of tea’s natural antioxidants—is also driving tea’s growing popularity.
+Roberge says that a desire for less caffeine is also driving tea’s growing popularity.
+That and no calories, as well as an increasing awareness of the health benefits from natural antioxidants.

 3. It’s Trendy

 This leafy indulgence is actually trendy, really trendy.
-Tea consumption in Canada is on the rise, currently at 8.3 cups a week.
+The beverage’s consumption in Canada is on the rise.
+It’s currently at 8.3 cups a week.
 The Canadian Food Trends Report says consumption is expected to jump by 40 percent by the year 2020.

 4. It’s truly affordable.

 By my calculations the average Tetley’s Orange Pekoe teabag costs me around 7 cents (based on 144 for $10).
-That means my morning habit (excluding milk, one sugar cube and my very expensive labour) costs a whopping 14 cents… Even less, if I wring them out and use them again … 😉
+That means my morning habit (excluding my very expensive labour) costs a whopping 14 cents.
+Even less, if I wring them out and use them again … 😉

 When you think of matching your fave plate with a beverage, chances are your mind will go straight to wine.
-However, with her flight of seven contrasting teas, Roberge included a trio of intriguing food pairings, courtesy of Forage Restaurant.
-The dishes spanned three contrasting styles of tea, including Green Jasmine with Pacific Provider salmon crudo, and rich bodied Pu-erh tea with a Gelderman pork bao and smoked maple hoisin sauce.
+However, with her flight of seven contrasting types, Roberge included a trio of intriguing food pairings, courtesy of Forage Restaurant.
+The dishes spanned three contrasting styles, including Green Jasmine with Pacific Provider salmon crudo, and rich bodied Pu-erh with a Gelderman pork bao and smoked maple hoisin sauce.

-Particularly convincing was a Lapsang Souchong smoked duck carpaccio roll with melon and arugula which proved a delicious pairing with its similarly smoky namesake tea.
-If you want to experiment in pairing your own favourite dishes with tea, check the TAC’s wide ranging pairing guide.
+Particularly convincing was a Lapsang Souchong smoked duck carpaccio roll with melon and arugula.
+It proved a delicious pairing with its similarly smoky namesake.
+If you want to experiment in pairing your own favourite dishes, check the TAC’s wide ranging pairing guide.

-There’s a real thirst for knowledge around tea.
+There’s a real thirst for knowledge.
 In fact, you can become a certified Tea Sommelier.
 TAC’s Tea Sommelier program, introduced a decade ago, is forging ahead.
 It’s now offered in community colleges in Ontario, Nova Scotia and BC as well as online.
-To date there are 185 and counting certified Tea sommeliers in the country.
-Expect more restaurants to figure out that tea, well recommended and properly served, can present a real opportunity, as well as cater to a growing segment of their clientele.
+To date there are more than 185 Tea sommeliers in the country.
+Expect more restaurants to figure out that.
+Well recommended and properly served, it can present a real opportunity.
+And cater to a growing segment of their clientele.